isomerpages/govtech-stp/_reciprocal-green-lane/02a-rgl-requirements-and-process.md

 ---
 title: Requirements & Process
-permalink: /brunei/rgl/requirements-and-process
+permalink: /rgl/requirements-and-process
 third_nav_title: Reciprocal Green Lane
 ---

-On 1 September 2020, Singapore and Brunei agreed to implement the Reciprocal Green Lane (RGL) to facilitate short-term essential business and official travel between both countries.
+The Reciprocal Green Lane (RGL) facilitates short-term essential business and official travel between countries/regions.

-The SafeTravel Pass is a mandatory document for in-bound travellers for short-term essential business and official travel from Brunei to Singapore via the Singapore-Brunei RGL.
+The SafeTravel Pass is a mandatory document for in-bound travellers for short-term essential business and official travel using the RGL.

-The RGL is only applicable for travel between airports in Singapore and Brunei which have available non-stop flight routes.
+The RGL is only applicable for travel to Singapore using non-stop flight routes (no transit in other countries).

 ### **Application**

-Business or official travellers seeking to make essential travel via the RGL to Singapore from Brunei must be sponsored<sup>1</sup> by either a Singapore-based company or a Singapore Government agency, which will file an application on behalf of the traveller for a SafeTravel Pass.
+Business or official travellers seeking to make essential travel via the RGL to Singapore must be sponsored<sup>1</sup> by either a Singapore-based company or a Singapore Government agency, which will file an application on behalf of the traveller for a SafeTravel Pass.

 ### **Important**

 Travellers (who are not Singapore Citizens, Permanent Residents or Long-Term Pass holders) without a valid SafeTravel Pass or Air Travel Pass will be refused entry into Singapore.

-Singapore will permit general travel from Brunei commencing 1 September 2020.
-Non-RGL travellers will need to apply for an Air Travel Pass to enter Singapore.
-This is a separate arrangement from the RGL with different requirements and processes.

-For more information on the Terms and Conditions of the SafeTravel Pass, please click [here](https://safetravel.ica.gov.sg/Brunei/rgl/terms-and-conditions).
+For more information on the Terms and Conditions of the SafeTravel Pass, please click [here](https://safetravel.ica.gov.sg/rgl/terms-and-conditions).

-For more information on the Air Travel Pass, please click [here](https://safetravel.ica.gov.sg/brunei/atp/requirements-and-process).
+For more information on the Air Travel Pass, please click [here](https://safetravel.ica.gov.sg/atp/requirements-and-process).

 ## **Process Overview**